amixaam/cene/README.md

 * Filter events by genre and or search
 * Reviews for ticket owners
 * Custom ticket types
-* Custom genres
-* Custom age ratings
+* Custom genres and age ratings
 * Custom seat amount

 ## Screenshots from the website